Jagdish8/AccountsApi/README.md

 *	CRUD operations for accounts.
 *	Support deposits and withdrawals on accounts.
 *	one account may transfer funds to another account.
+*   get list of all payments
+*   get list of payments made by an account

 ## Getting Started